Goslenator7/google-homepage/README.md

 # google-homepage
-A replica of the Google homepage
+A replica of the Google homepage for the Odin Project.